General questions

 How does this preliminary decision for reorganisation fit within the broader strategy of VU Amsterdam?

-VU Amsterdam intends to focus its climate research on issues related to the era in which human activity influences the climate and the Earth.
-This focus aligns well with other research taking place at VU Amsterdam, where there is significant impact and expertise in this area.
-It also fits within the broader ambition of VU Amsterdam to make a meaningful contribution to sustainability and societal challenges.
+VU Amsterdam has chosen to focus its climate research on issues related to the era in which human activity affects the climate and the Earth.
+This focus aligns well with other research at VU and is an area in which the university has significant impact and expertise.
+It also reflects the broader ambition of VU Amsterdam to make a meaningful contribution to sustainability and pressing societal challenges.

 What will happen to the infrastructure and laboratories used by Earth Sciences?